What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Diet

-Popular over-the-counter drugs include Sorbifer durules, Fenyuls, Maltofer, Totema and others.
+Popular over-the-counter drugs include Sorbifer Durules, Fenyuls, Maltofer, Totema and others.

-• Maltofer is available as a solution, syrup and chewable tablets which is convenient different categories patients.
+• Maltofer is available in the form of solution, syrup and chewable tablets, which is convenient different categories patients.
 The latter contain 100 mg of iron.

 Loading...Loading...